BlueBrain/BluePyEModel/README.rst

 ## Introduction

-The Blue Brain Python E-Model Building Library (BluePyEModel) is a Python package dedicated to simplify the configuration and execution of E-Model building tasks.
+The Blue Brain Python E-Model Building Library (BluePyEModel) is a Python package facilitating the configuration and execution of E-Model building tasks.
 It covers tasks such as feature extraction, model optimisation, validation, model management and AIS synthesis.
 As such, it builds on top of BluePyEfe, BluePyOpt and BluePyMM.

 ## To get started with the E-Model building pipeline

-This part will talk specificly about the E-Model building pipeline which for now encapsulate feature extraction, optimisation and model analysis.
+This section will talk specificly about the E-Model building pipeline which for now encapsulate feature extraction, optimisation and model analysis.
 For model management and AIS synthesis, documentation is not available yet.

 Despite the presence of the following explanation, E-Model building pipeline is not a trivial process, therefore, do not hesitate to contact the Cells team for help to get you setup (tanguy.damart@epfl.ch).